ShirleyXW/User_Documentation/User_Doc/docs/index.md

 |          | Red Hat Enterprise Linux 8.0 or above | 4.34 or above |

 #### Mobile

 | Mobile   | OS version             | App version    |
 |----------|------------------------|----------------|
 | iOS      | iOS 16 or above       | 23.09.10 or above |
 | Android* | Android 11 or above   | 23.09.10 or above |

 !!!
 Warning
-    Slack only support Android devices that have Google Play Services installed by default.
+    Slack only supports Android devices that have Google Play Services installed by default.

 !!!
 Tip
     For more information, check [**Extras**](https://slack.com/help/articles/115002037526-System-requirements-for-using-Slack).

 ### Typographical Conventions

-1. Button name will be emphasized using bold font, such as: **Button**.
+1. The button name will be emphasized using bold font, such as **Button**.

-2. Some option name will be wrapped by double-quotation, for example: "Option".
+2. Some option names will be wrapped by double-quotation, for example: "Option".

 ### Notes

-Throughout the documentation, we use message block to draw attention to relevant information.
+Throughout the documentation, we use a message block to draw attention to relevant information.

 !!!note
     Indicates additional information and tips.

 !!!
 Warning
-    Indicates crucial content that you need to read before continue.
+    Indicates crucial content that you need to read before continuing.

 !!!
 Tip
     Indicates additional information or tips.
 <br>

 See next : **[Workspace Setup](workspace_setup.md)**